 Roses have acquired the reputation of being fussy plants.
 We’ve all heard that to grow beautiful roses requires chemicals and systemics.
 Is it possible to grow roses organically?
 Of course.
 After all, roses can survive for many years without any attention at all.
 Just think of the antique roses being rediscovered in abandoned cemeteries or the invasiveness of the multiflora rose in the northeast.

 Growing roses organically is really no different than growing any type of plant with organic techniques.

 Keep in mind that organic gardening involves more than not using chemicals.
 It means giving the plant what it wants and needs to grow well.
 Do that and you’ll have a healthy plant, better able to withstand pest attacks.

 Unfortunately, that is often easier said than done, especially with something as sentimental and sensual as roses.
-Gardeners are very particular about what type of rose they wish to grow.
 It can be very hard to give up the idea of long stem tea roses in favor of shrubby rugosas, but choosing the right rose for your area is rule number one.